zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-09_en-US_PHOTONICS_SPINOFFS.md

 ### 1.1 The Vision

-The Sun delivers 173,000 terawatts of power to Earth—10,000 times humanity's total energy consumption.
+The Sun delivers 173,000 terawatts of power to Earth, 10,000 times humanity's total energy consumption.
 Yet we capture less than 0.1% of it.
 The problem isn't availability; it's **efficiency and cost**.

 Current solar cells face fundamental limitations:
 - **Shockley-Queisser limit:** Single-junction cells can't exceed ~33% efficiency